fsschneider/DeepOBS/docs/user_guide/how_to_write_own_runner.rst

 gets the next batch of the training set and evaluates the forward path.
 We implemented a closure such that you can call the forward path several times within the trainig loop (e.g. a second time after a parameter update).
 For this, simply set the argument ``return_forward_func = True`` of ``get_batch_loss_and_accuracy``.

+3. A ``deepobs.pytorch.testproblems.testproblem`` instance holds the attribute ``regularization_groups``.
+It can be used to modify the way your optimizer deals with the regularization.

 Read in Hyperparameters and Training Parameters from the Command Line
 =====================================================================